liuofficial/SGFRNet/README.md

 # SGFRNet

-Official code organization for **Enhancing Target and Rectifying Clutter: A Structure-Guided Frequency Rectification Network for Infrared Small Target Detection**.
+Official code organization for **Enhancing Target and Rectifying Clutter: A Structure-Guided Frequency Rectification Network for Infrared Small Target Detection, 2026, IEEE JSTARS**.

 This release contains the SGFRNet architecture, a self-contained training/evaluation entry point, dataset loaders, losses, evaluation metrics, the warmup scheduler, and source implementations of the comparison models used in the experiments.